molily/molily.de/_posts/2019-02-03-testing-angular.md

 ### Code coverage

 A common metric of testing is **code coverage**.
 It counts the lines in your code that are called by your tests.
 It tells you which parts of your code (file, method/function, block, expression etc.) are executed at all.
-Code coverage is typically expressed as percent values, e.g. 79% statements, 53% branches, 74% functions, 78% lines.
+Code coverage is typically expressed as percent values, for example, 79% statements, 53% branches, 74% functions, 78% lines.

 This metric on testing is useful but also deeply flawed because the value of a test cannot be quantified automatically.
 Code coverage tells you whether a piece of code was called, regardless of its importance.
 The coverage report may point to important behavior that is not yet covered by tests, but should be.
 It does not tell whether the existing tests are meaningful and make the right expectations.
 You can merely infer that the code does not throw exceptions under test conditions.